feznyng/Routine/README.md

 iOS and MacOS development will require an [Apple Developer account](https://developer.apple.com/programs/enroll/) due to required entitlements (Family Controls, etc.).

 ### Windows
-Unfortunately, builds fail on Windows when firebase_core is included, you can use the feat/no-firebase branch to bypass this issue.
+Unfortunately, builds fail on Windows when firebase_core is included.
+You can temporarily comment out any firebase-related code by running `clean_windows.ps1`.
+When you're ready to commit, run `clean_windows.ps1 -Uncomment` to uncomment.

 ### Supabase
 Cross-device sync is performed via Supabase.
 Credentials for this are provided via a .env file in the root directory, refer to .env.example.
 If you don't have a Supabase project setup, you can simply duplicate and rename .env.example to .env.
 Empty values are fine.